 As you incorporate the oil, you’ll see it get thicker and thicker, until it finally looks like this:

-Blitz in a couple tablespoons of fresh lemon juice, and it’s done!
-You can also use vinegar, but I find the flavor of fresh lemon to be better.
+You can also use white wine vinegar, but I find the flavor of fresh lemon to be better.
+There should be no difference in creamy texture, just flavor.

 Ideas for Flavor Variations